 For example, Hawkeye the Ranger shoots his bow at the Raging Ogre charging towards the Heroes in blood-fenzied rage.
 Hawkeye's player rolls a double 1 on his HEROIC ROLL indicating a CRITICAL FAILURE.
 Hawkeye (rolls a 2 on the COMBAT FUMBLE Table above) and the GM narates how he fumbles and drops his longbow in front of the Raging Ogre.

 Not all combats will be between just two combatants.
-If a Hero (or creature) is fighting against more than one opponent, then they are considered Outnumbered.
+If a Hero (or creature) is fighting against more than one opponent in melee, then they are considered Outnumbered.

-When attacking an Outnumbered opponent attackers gain a +1 bonus to the appropriate skill, for each extra combatant attacking the enemy.
+When Heroes are attacking an Outnumbered opponent they gain a +1 bonus to their Heroic Roll for each extra ally attacking the enemy.

-Eg. Wolfgar the Barbarian is surrounded by three Savage Orcs in combat.
-The Orcs will temporarily gain +2 bonus to their Sword-Play Skill while attacking Wolfgar in melee combat because he is Outnumbered by three opponents.
+Eg. Wolfgar the Barbarian is surrounded and attacked by three Savage Orcs in combat.
+Wolfgar suffers at -2 to his Reaction Rolls when defening in melee combat because he is Outnumbered by two extra opponents.

 Penalty to Firer's Stat